websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/adding-validation-rules.md

 ## Pattern Validation Rules

-The following code adds `pattern` validation rules to a `text` type field using regex to define valid entries.
+The following JSON code adds `pattern` validation rules to a `text` type field using regex to define valid entries.

 ```note::
    When using backslashes to escape characters in regex values (e.g., ``\d``), Users must use two backslashes within ``JSON`` files to first escape the backslash (e.g., ``\\d``).
 See `IETF <./https://www.ietf.org/rfc/rfc4627.txt>`_ documentation for more information on JSON grammar.